 Abstract:

-Myocardial fibrosis is a common endpoint in almost all cardiovascular diseases following myocardial injury from various causes.
-Myocardial fibrosis is a key target for clinical diagnosis, risk stratification and treatment of cardiovascular disease.
+Myocardial fibrosis is an important pathological feature of most cardiovascular diseases that progress to the end stage, and is also a key target for clinical diagnosis, risk stratification and treatment of patients with cardiovascular diseases.
 Therefore, early detection of myocardial fibrosis is very important for individualized treatment strategy decision-making and finally to improve patient outcome.
-Radionuclide-labeled fibroblast activation protein inhibitors (FAPIs) targeting fibroblast activation protein (FAP) are able to in vivo visualize cardiac fibroblast activation and assess pro-fibrotic activity, which is highly promising for applications in cardiovascular diseases.
-The authors systematically reviewed the current status, prospects and outlooks of related research in cardiovascular diseases.
+Radionuclide-labeled fibroblast activation protein inhibitors (FAPI) selectively bind to fibroblast activation protein, enabling noninvasive